 If you have full mailbox access to the additional mailbox, then you can also configure it as an additional Exchange mailbox.
 This mailbox would then have its own Sync Slider.

 If you only need to share one or a limited amount of folders, then storing the shared data in a Public Folder might be handier.
 You can still fully control who has access to the folder and when you mark the Public Folder as a Favorite Folder, then it will also be cached for off-line usages.

-If your company is using SharePoint, then you can also opt to share the content via the SharePoint website.
+If your company is using SharePoint or OneDrive for Business, then you can also opt to share the content via the SharePoint website.
 Outlook can connect to SharePoint as well and cache the contents from the SharePoint site.
-To share more than just Contacts and Events, you’ll at least need Outlook 2007 and SharePoint 2007.

 - Use a pst-file